Best Fertilizers for Peppers: Boost Your Pepper Harvest

 We’ve been using Miracle-Gro Water Soluble Plant Food, Vegetables and herbs for a while and have been impressed with the results.
 Our vegetables and herbs are growing faster and stronger than ever, and we are getting a much bigger harvest than we used to.

 Remember that the bag is relatively small, so you might need to buy more than one if you have a large garden.
-Also, the product has a bad odor that some people might find unpleasant, but I personally don’t mind it too much.
+Also, the product has a foul odor that some people might find unpleasant, but I personally don’t mind it too much.

 Down to Earth Organic Vegetable Garden Fertilizer